intuit/fuzzy-matcher/README.md

 | ___ADDRESS___ | addressPreprocessing() |    wordTokenizer()    |     soundex()    |
 |  ___EMAIL___  |     removeDomain()     |    nGramTokenizer()   |    equality()    |
 |  ___PHONE___  |     numericValue()     |    valueTokenizer()   |   phoneNumber()  |

+_Note: Since each element is unique in the way it should match, if you have a need to match a different element type than what is supported, please open a new [GitHub Issue](https://github.com/intuit/fuzzy-matcher/issues) and the community will provide support and enhancement to this library_

 ### Applying the Match
 The entry point for running this program is through MatchService class.